Sports photography is far from easy. Use these basketball photography tips, and you’ll be capturing incredible, fast-action images in no time!

 If there is a deck or a place for shooting the game from above, I’ll move around and capture the entire scene with a fisheye, or I’ll use a long lens to focus on a play from a new angle.
-But truthfully, my favorite place for shooting basketball is right under the basket!
+But truthfully, my favorite place for photographing basketball is right under the basket!

 I shoot two ways:

-- Standing, with my feet firmly planted, while I keep my arms close to support my lens and avoid camera shake.
+- Standing, with my feet firmly planted, while I keep my arms close to support my camera lens and avoid camera shake.
 (A fast shutter speed helps, too!)

 - Sitting on the ground (with my back braced against a wall, when possible) or kneeling.

-In both cases, I do whatever I can to keep my camera body and lens stable as I press the shutter button.
+In both cases, I do whatever I can to keep my camera body and camera lens stable as I press the shutter button.
 Some professional sports photographers use a special chair that supports them while sitting.
-Just be aware and stay ready to jump out of the way at a moment’s notice—especially when using a longer lens for your photography.
+Just be aware and stay ready to jump out of the way at a moment’s notice—especially when using a longer camera lens for your photography.
 The basketball players in your camera lens are closer than they appear!

 #ShootProofPRO Tip: Fear Not!

-Don’t be surprised if half of your photos are garbage.
+Don’t be surprised if half of your basketball photos are garbage.
 Mine still are—even after photographing high school basketball for years!
 Capturing players at the peak of the action, while still in-focus, with the ball, isn’t easy.
 A little motion blur is okay; but out-of-focus shots just aren’t.
 Don’t be afraid to liberally hit the delete key while culling!